Mobile meeting scheduling for Webex

 We knew mobile didn’t have meeting scheduling, but we didn’t know how badly it was needed.
 Our user research team helped conduct some explorations.

-User quote from research:
+A user quote from research:

 When I’m traveling or in a cab it would be very useful to do on my phone.
 Once in a cab, I got a call from a colleague that I needed to schedule a meeting to coordinate with all different global leaders and I had to wait until I got home.

-User quote from research:
+And another quote from research:

 I always have my mobile with me and not necessarily my laptop.
 I have wanted to schedule on my phone and been very frustrated not to be able to do it.